sumn2u/learn-javascript/en/document-object-model/dom-api.md

 window.setInterval(callback, 1000); //execute callback repeatedly after interval
 ```

 <p class="alert alert-warning">While these examples are included for completeness, most `window` functions are rarely used and should be avoided.
-Popups with the `window.alert()` function are inelegant, interrupt the user's actions, and produce a bad user experience&mdash;you should instead use in-window alerting options instead (such as showing a `<p class="alert">`).
+Popups with the `window.alert()` function are inelegant, interrupt the user's actions, and produce a bad user experience&mdash;you should instead use in-window alerting options instead (such as showing a  `class="alert-class" `).
 Browser control functions such as `scrollTo()` are non-standard and can vary drastically across systems and platforms.
 Proceed with caution when using `window` functions!</p>